Numkil/VimConf/README.md

 =======
 This vimconf was made for my personal use and has been compiled from various other public vimrc's, I am Uploading this here for safekeeping.
-It's less configurable than most public vimrc's made for the public because I don't work with external files to prevent mishaps when updating.
 If you are looking to use someones vimconf and maybe do a little changes I suggest going for the more well known ones like timss/vimconf, those are more suited to add your own things and probably more updated.